 Michelle Cincunegui is passionate about advocating for children and is excited to continue her work at Boston CASA.
 Michelle graduated from Southwestern University in 2014 with a B.A. in Psychology and Spanish and is a licensed social worker.
 She has held positions with Fundación Poulias in Guatemala, the Refugee and Immigrant Center for Education and Legal Services in Austin, TX, and Children’s Services of Roxbury in Boston, MA.
-Michelle can be reached at [email protected] or 617-780-4055, ex.
+Michelle can be reached by email here or by phone at 617-780-4055, ex.
 102

 Professional headshots by Nikki Cole: